DataEngineeringLabs/arrow2-convert/README.md

 }
 ```

-## Implementation details
+## Internals

-The goal is to allow the Arrow memory model to be used by an existing rust type tree and to facilitate type conversions, when needed.
-Ideally, for performance, if the arrow memory model or specifically the API provided by the arrow2 crate exactly matches the custom type tree, then no conversions should be performed.

-To achieve this, the following approach is used:

-- Introduce three traits, `ArrowField`, `ArrowSerialize`, and `ArrowDeserialize` that can be implemented by types that can be represented in Arrow.
-Implementations are provided for the built-in arrow2` types, and custom implementations can be provided for other types.
+### Similarities with Serde

+The design is inspired by serde.
+The `ArrowSerialize` and `ArrowDeserialize` are analogs of serde's `Serialize` and `Deserialize` respectively.

+However unlike serde's traits provide an exhaustive and flexible mapping to the serde data model, arrow2_convert's traits provide a much more narrower mapping to arrow2's data structures.

+Specifically, the `ArrowSerialize` trait provides the logic to serialize a type to the corresponding `arrow2::array::MutableArray`.
+The `ArrowDeserialize` trait deserializes a type from the corresponding `arrow2::array::ArrowArray`.

+### Workarounds

+Features such as partial implementation specialization and generic associated types (currently only available in nightly builds) can greatly simplify the underlying implementation.

-- Blanket implementations are provided for types that recursively contain types that implement the above traits eg. [`Option<T>`], [`Vec<T>`], [`Vec<Option<T>>`], [`Vec<Vec<Option<T>>>`], etc. The blanket implementation needs be enabled by the `arrow_enable_vec_for_type` macro on the primitive type.
-This explicit enabling is needed since Vec<u8> is a special type in Arrow, and implementation specialization is not yet supported in rust to allow blanket implementations to coexist with more specialized implementations.
+For example custom types need to explicitly enable Vec<T> serialization via the `arrow_enable_vec_for_type` macro on the primitive type.
+This is needed since Vec<u8> is a special type in Arrow, but without implementation specialization there's no way to special-case it.

-- Supporting traits to expose functionality not exposed via arrow2's traits.

-### Implementing Large Types
+Availability of generaic associated types would simplify the implementation for large and fixed types, since a generic MutableArray can be defined.
 Ideally for code reusability, we wouldn’t have to reimplement `ArrowSerialize` and `ArrowDeserialize` for large and fixed size types since the primitive types are the same.
 However, this requires the trait functions to take a generic bounded mutable array as an argument instead of a single array type.
 This requires the `ArrowSerialize` and `ArrowDeserialize` implementations to be able to specify the bounds as part of the associated type, which is not possible without generic associated types.

 As a result, we’re forced to sacrifice code reusability and introduce a little bit of complexity by providing separate `ArrowSerialize` and `ArrowDeserialize` implementations for large and fixed size types via placeholder structures.
 This also requires introducing the `Type` associated type to `ArrowField` so that the arrow type can be overriden via a macro field attribute without affecting the actual type.

-### Why not serde?

-While serde is the de-facto serialization framework in Rust, it introduces a layer of indirection.
-Specifically, arrow2 uses Apache Arrow's in-memory columnar format, while serde is row based.
-Using serde requires a Serializer/Deserializer implementation around each arrow2 MutableArray and Array, leading to a heavyweight wrapper around simple array manipulations.

-Arrow's in-memory format can be serialized/deserialized to a wide variety of formats including Apache Parquet, JSON, Apache Avro, Arrow IPC, and Arrow FFI specification.

-One of the objectives of this crate is to derive a compile-time Arrow schema for Rust structs, which we achieve via the `ArrowField` trait.
-Other crates that integrate serde for example [serde_arrow](https://github.com/chmp/serde_arrow),
-either need an explicit schema or need to infer the schema at runtime.

-Lastly, the serde ecosystem comes with its own default representations for temporal times, that differ from the default representations of arrow2.
-It seemed best to avoid any conflicts by introducing a new set of traits.

-The biggest disadvantage of not using Serde is for types in codebases that already implement serde traits.
-They will need to additionally reimplement the traits needed by this crate.
 ## License

 Licensed under either of